 In our conversation, action, and thoughts, let’s know this truth: we are capable of making good decisions and being resourceful, discerning, and wise.
 When we need to, let’s call out the list, embrace the truths, and move forward with confidence.

-Be a more confident mom by reading the whole “Confidence to be You” Series
+Be a more confident mom by reading more in the “Confidence to be You” Series

-Continue to build your confidence in the awesome momma you are through reading more articles in this series.
+Continue to build your confidence in the awesome momma you are by reading more articles in this series.